Papa's Last Words

 They Lied About God

-If you are a Christian and you are completely comfortable in your walk with God, then this book is not for you.
+If you are a Christian and you are completely comfortable in your walk with God, then this book might be a stumbling block or a waste of your time.

 If you are a Christian and you feel that something is missing in mainstream Christianity...

-If you are a Christian and have questions to which your leaders have not been able to provide a satisfactory answer...
+If you have questions to which your congregational leaders have not been able to provide satisfactory answers...

-If you are a Christian and know that there is more to Christianity than meets the eye...
+If you know that there is more to Christianity than meets the eye, but haven't been able to put your finger on it...

 Then this book is for you!